mchalso/FinalProjectRepo.jl/docs/part2.md

 | 256             | 1.01            | 31.062  |
 | 512             | 0.979            | 128.367  |

 The Intel Core i7 has a theoretical memory bandwidth of 25.6GB/s[^4].
-This means that we are bounded by our computations, which makes sense since single CPU cores are not efficient at tackling these kind of highly parallel problems because of their sequential nature.
+Therefore, the algorithm is bounded by the number of computations because a single CPU core does not efficiently tackle such highly parallel problems because of its sequential nature.

-We also conduct the same experiment on the GTX TITAN X, yielding the following
+We also conduct the same experiment on the GTX TITAN X, yielding the following results:
-results:

 | Domain size     | Throughput (GB/s) | Time (s) |
 | --------------- | ---------------   | -------- |